Himachal: Devotee donates ₹8 lakh in ₹2,000 notes at Jawalaji Temple

 When the temple authorities counted the offerings on May 21, they found four bundles of 100 notes each of ₹2,000 each, which indicates the donation was made by a single person

-A day after the Reserve Bank of India (RBI) announced the withdrawal of ₹2,000 banknotes from circulation, the authorities at Jawalaji Temple in Kangra district found 400 notes of the denomination in its donation box.
+Two days after the Reserve Bank of India (RBI) announced the withdrawal of ₹2,000 banknotes from circulation, the authorities at Jwalaji Temple in Kangra district found 400 notes of the denomination in its donation box.

 The currency notes were found in one of the donation boxes installed at the main temple.
 The devotee, who made the donation, remains anonymous.